Regional Mass Spectrometry Centre

 Analyses offered by the mass spectrometry laboratory

-- Determination of nominal mass - available ionisation sources: ESI, APCI, APPI
+• Determination of nominal mass - available ionization sources: ESI, APCI

-- Analysis of high molecular weight molecules (proteins, polymers) - available ionisation sources: ESI
+• Analysis of high molecular weight species (proteins, DNA, RNA)

 Submission procedure